Learning Series

 Container image to filesystem.

-The docker help output has just a few entries that look relevant to our task.
-The first one is the docker save command:
+The docker help output has just a few entries that look relevant for our task.
+The first one in the list is the docker save command:

 Usage: docker save [OPTIONS] IMAGE [IMAGE...]